 Train Smarter: Have a Plan by Mick Wall

-So I wanted to create a new document that pulled everything together and was more ‘how’, ‘what’ and ‘when’.
-So here it is, a document that I believe details a balanced but effective training approach and may provide some structure to your training.
+So I wanted to create a new post that pulled everything together and was more ‘how’, ‘what’ and ‘when’.
+So here it is, a post that I believe details a balanced but effective training approach and may provide some structure to your training.

 - 5k race is 85% aerobic and 15% anaerobic

 - 10k race is 90% aerobic and 10% anaerobic